RUCKBReasoning/CodeRM/README.md

-# Dynamic Scaling of Unit Tests for Code Reward Modeling
+# [ACL 2025] Dynamic Scaling of Unit Tests for Code Reward Modeling

 ![Scaling on different solution](images/scale_on_diff_sol.png)
 ![Scaling on different difficulty](images/scale_on_diff_diff.png)